The Blueprint of Your Application, Website, or Platform

 Focus on planning architecture and functionality

-At Asymm, wireframing is a crucial part of our product design process as it lets establish the flow and the structure of our design solutions.
-Wireframing helps to ideate focused products that reflect user and business needs.
+At Asymm, wireframing is a crucial part of our software product design and development process as it lets establish the flow and the structure of our design solutions.
+App & website wireframes help to ideate focused products that reflect user and business needs.
 Here we explain the differences between the types of wireframes and their respective purpose and function.

 Wireframes are the first step in our product design workflow